auralidsinergyz/seguroslosandes/wp-content/plugins/contact-form-to-email/README.txt

 * **Customizable email messages:** Specify the text of the contact form email notifications.
 Supports both plain text emails and HTML formatted emails.
 * **Multi language support:** The contact form builder allows to enter the field labels and validations in any language.
 It supports special characters.
 * **Classic and Ajax submission:** After clicking the submit button the user can be redirected to a "thank you" page or a "thank you" message can be displayed in the same form page without having to refresh it.
 This can be configured in the settings.
+* **Enable/Disable notifications:** Both email notifications to administrators and email confirmation to users can be optionally enabled or disabled form the settings area.

 = Contact Form to Email - More features =

 There are also commercial versions of the Contact Form to Email with other features not listed here that can be get at https://form2email.dwbooster.com/download

+Commercial version can be converted in a payment form / booking form with integration with mulitple payment gateways: PayPal Standard, PayPal Pro, Stripe, Authorize.net, Skrill, Mollie / iDeal, TargetPay / iDeal, SagePay, RedSys TPV and Sage Payments.
+Payments are SCA ready (Strong Customer Authentication), compatible with the new Payment services (PSD 2) - Directive (EU).

+Commercial version also features a ultra-powerful visual form builder, file upload fields, conditional logic, multi-page forms, WooCommerce integration, Mailchimp integration, Clickatell and Twilio SMS integration, iCal attachments, signature fields to sign with the mouse or directly in the touchscreens, etc...

 = Contact Form to Email Messages List =